mit-aera/FlightGoggles/README.md

 2. Vulkan renderer choosing wrong GPU.
     - Diagnosable by checking line in player.log similar to `Vulkan renderer=[GeForce GTX 750 Ti] id=[1380].`
     - If the listed GPU is not your desired GPU, set the environment variable `VK_ICD_FILENAMES` to `/usr/share/vulkan/icd.d/nvidia_icd.json` as described [here](https://wiki.archlinux.org/index.php/Vulkan).
 See issue [#28](https://github.com/mit-fast/FlightGoggles/issues/28) for more detail.

+**Q. Why is the output from the downward facing laser rangefinder negative?**
+The laser rangefinder is pointed in the -Z direction of the `/uav/imu` frame.
+Thus, the output of the laser rangefinder is always negative.

+**Q. What is the max range of the downward facing laser rangefinder** The laser rangefinder's range is 20m.
+Any readings larger than 20m signify that no obstacles were detected within its 20m detection range.

 ## Citation
 If you find this work useful for your research, please cite: